Danube Cycling Path – The Ultimate Guide

 Bratislava (Slovakia)

 Despite being the capital of Slovakia it will take a couple of hours to visit the historical city center.
 A man coming out of the manhole and UFO sculpture are the classic photo spots.
-Spend one or two night before hitting the nest section of the Danube Cycling Path from Bratislava to Vienna.
+Spend one or two nights before hitting the next section of the Danube Cycling Path from Bratislava to Vienna.

 Gabcikovo power plant